tlemenestrel/Coronavirus_Risk_Model/README.md

 # Coronavirus_Cases_Prediction

-This project is a Machine Learning model to predict real estate prices of properties across France.
+This project is a Machine Learning model to predict new coronavirus cases in the UK.
 It is a supervised regression task.
 The model used for this project is XGBoost.

 ## Dataset